pousse-cafe/pousse-cafe.github.io/documentation.md

 - ``Service``
 - ``DomainProcess``

-The Configurer is used to instantiate a Bounded Context and provide it to a Runtime which may, finally, be started:
+The BundleConfigurer is used to instantiate a Bundle and provide it to a Runtime which may, finally, be
+started:

 ```
-BoundedContext boundedContext = MyBoundedContext.configure()
+Bundle bundle = MyModel.configure()
     .defineAndImplementDefault()
     .build();
 Runtime runtime = new Runtime.Builder()
-    .withBoundedContexts(boundedContext)
+    .withBundle(bundle)
     .build();
 runtime.start();
 ```

-``defineAndImplementDefault`` method returns a Bounded Context builder that will use internal storage and messaging.
+``defineAndImplementDefault`` method returns a Bundle builder that will use internal storage and messaging.

 A call to ``Runtime``'s ``start`` method actually starts the consumption of emitted Domain Events by message listeners.
 The call to `start` is non blocking.

-After that, commands may be submitted to Domain Processes and Aggregates retrieved using their Repository.
+After that, commands may be submitted to the Runtime using `submitCommand` and Aggregates retrieved using their Repository.

-Domain Processes and Repositories may be retrieved from ``Runtime``'s ``Environment`` using the following methods:
+Repositories are automatically injected by the Runtime in any registered service.
+For external services (i.e. non-domain services), Repositories may be retrieved from ``Runtime``'s ``Environment`` using the following methods:

-- ``runtime.environment().domainProcess(domainProcessClass)`` where ``domainProcessClass`` is the class of the Domain Process to retrieve,
+- ``runtime.environment().domainProcess(domainProcessClass)`` where ``domainProcessClass`` is the class of the Domain Process to retrieve.

-- ``runtime.environment().repositoryOf(aggregateRootClass)`` where ``aggregateRootClass`` is the class of the Aggregate's Root.
+A [Spring integration](#spring-integration) exists enabling direct injection of Domain component as regular beans.

-## Test your Bounded Context
+## Test your model

-Pousse-Café provides some tools allowing to easily test your Bounded Context with no heavy storage setup required.
+Pousse-Café provides tools allowing to easily test your model with no heavy storage setup required.
 Actually, you might write your whole Domain logic even before deciding what kind of storage you would be using.
 More importantly, it means that you can focus your tests on the Domain.

 For testing, it is suggested to use the default in-memory storage implementation provided by Pousse-Café.
-When actually integrating your Bounded Context in a real application, you would then just choose another implementation [when building your Bounded Context](#run-your-bounded-context).
+When actually integrating your Model in a real application, you would then just choose another implementation [when building the Runtime](#run-your-model).

-`PousseCafeTest` class can be extended to write (JUnit 4) tests involving parts of the Bounded Context.
+`PousseCafeTest` class can be extended to write (JUnit 4) tests involving different Bundles.
 What this class does is essentially instantiate a Runtime and provide some helpers to access its components.

 Below example illustrates a test verifying that the handling of "Create Product" command actually implies the new